If you’re running into some problems with your WooCommerce integration, there’s no need to worry.

 Explaining the ‘Processing’ order status

-We only show orders in the ‘Processing’ state, because those are waiting to be fulfilled.
-That means if any bookings in your WooCommerce store is marked as ‘Completed’ (or any other state) it will not show up in the Sendle integration with WooCommerce.
+We only show orders that are ‘Processing’, because they are the orders still waiting to be fulfilled.
+That means if any orders in your WooCommerce store are marked as ‘Completed’ (or any other status) they will not show up in the Sendle integration with WooCommerce.
 There are some plugins that automate the order from ‘Processing’ to ‘Completed’ upon purchase.
-However, this means that no order will appear in your Sendle dashboard.
+However, this means that orders will never appear in your Sendle dashboard.

 If you’re getting this error message: Missing parameter app_name

-This problem is because the server where you deployed WooCommerce and Wordpress is not reading query string vars.
+This problem shows up because the server where you deployed WooCommerce and Wordpress is not reading query string vars.

 If you’re getting a timeout error: "Uh-oh.
 There was an error"

-If you try and connect but are pulled back to start each time, it could be because there’s a plugin installed that blocks API (for example Wordfence).
+If you try and connect but are pulled back to the beginning each time, it could be because there’s a plugin installed that blocks API (for example Wordfence).
 These plugins will prevent Sendle’s dashboard integration with WooCommerce.